 4. Once pasted, coordinates can be used in calculations with other lat/long attributed objects.

 I would like to encourage other community members to see the value of this idea and vote on it.
-We at GVA already have a proof of concept which takes a fixed lat-long and calculates the distance of all properties from it in miles and kilometres, corrected for the curvature of the earth, created by Mike Westley A second input allows those properties within the 'range' to then be plotted on the map chart.
+We at GVA already have a proof of concept which takes a fixed lat-long and calculates the distance of all properties from it in miles and kilometres, observing geodetic requirements.
+A second input allows those properties within the 'range' to then be plotted on the map chart.
 We now need the interactive and dynamic ability to extract the lat-long coordinates.
-If this idea was implemented, we would be only too pleased to share our development with the BOARD community at large.
-I do not know of any BI tool that can do this and that has the sheer power and flexibility of BOARD.

-I think this would be a very worthy inclusion and the data is actually already there - we can see it every time we use a map chart - I'm just asking for a mechanism to extract it.
+I think this would be a very worthy inclusion, especially as the data is actually already there - we can see it every time we use a map chart - I'm just asking for a mechanism to extract it.
 We already have the process to use it.

 Thank you all for your consideration.